juxor/afaq/markdown/secG4.md

 system of individualist distribution was forced upon a fundamentally co- operative system of production and so was illogical and unjust (see Kropotkin's _"The Collectivist Wage System"_ in **The Conquest of Bread**).
-Thus Daniel Gurin:
+Thus Daniel Guérin:

-> _ "This method of remuneration, derived from modified individualism, is in contradiction to collective ownership of the means of production, and cannot bring about a profound revolutionary change in man.
+> _"This method of remuneration, derived from modified individualism, is in contradiction to collective ownership of the means of production, and cannot bring about a profound revolutionary change in man.
 It is incompatible with anarchism; a new form of ownership requires a new form of remuneration.